opencomputeproject/SAI/doc/SAIP4Extensions/SAI_P4EXT_API_Proposal.md

 ## Object Dependencies ##

 In the current SAI P4 Extension Proposal the newly introduced SAI_OBJECT_TYPE_P4EXT_ENTRY shall remain disconnected from the SAI Pipeline Object Graph.
-In other words there shall be no dependency from/to other SAI object to/from SAI_OBJECT_TYPE_P4EXT_ENTRY.
-Also the proposal places no restriction on the relative placement of the new features/table in the SAI Pipeline.
-The implementation and interaction of the new feature with the SAI pipeline is left to each individual vendor.Vendor A and Vendor B may choose to implement different sets of features using the new SAI P4 extension object.
-While a Vendor C may decide to not implement any new features using SAI P4 extensions.
+In other words, there shall be no dependency from/to other SAI object to/from SAI_OBJECT_TYPE_P4EXT_ENTRY.
+Also, the proposal places no restriction on the relative placement of the new features/table in the SAI Pipeline.
+The implementation and interaction of the new feature with the SAI pipeline is left to each individual vendor.

 # API Specification #
 This section describes SAI P4 Extension API Proposal